New York Personal Injury Law Blog: Who Sits Jury Duty? (The Turkewitz Beer Test)

 If you have one that looks uncomfortable, you then compare that person to the blue collar guy sitting there with his arms folded across his chest scowling at you and the very idea of your complaining client, but claiming he can be fair.
 I'll take the waffling doctor over the scowling steelworker every day of the week.

-Jury selection isn't really about selecting individuals you like, but trying to find the few people in the room trying to subvert the process and do you in due to their prejudices without telling you, and getting rid of them.
+Jury selection isn’t really about selecting individuals you like, but trying to find the few people in the room trying to subvert the process due to their prejudices without telling you, and getting rid of them.
 Anne Reed and Scott Greenfield both addressed this issue recently in discussing the limitations of the science (or voodoo) of jury selection.

 Beck/Herrmann over at Drug and Device seek out empirical evidence to support their thesis that plaintiffs simply bounce doctors or the educated without delving further, but it escapes me as to how such a test could even be created, because jurors are necessarily measured only against the person next to them.
 That guy with the scowl doesn't appear in empirical data in any manner, shape or form.